Fleet budget buy-in

-An added benefit to APU-style solutions vs. PTO is the potential for higher value of an asset at the end of its service life or longer replacement cycles.
+Other added benefits to APU-style solutions vs. PTO is the potential for higher value of an asset at the end of its service life or longer replacement cycles.
 Reducing engine hours may allow an organization to keep its trucks in service for a longer period of time.
 Lower engine hours combined with an auxiliary power unit can bring higher resale value.

 Getting your service manager on board

 - Service managers demand and expect reliable equipment.
 Dealer reputation is at stake.
-If they have a truck that is out of service for repairs, they must reroute a service tech to respond to equipment service calls, which is inefficient and expensive.
+If they have a truck that is out of service for repairs, they must reroute a service tech to respond to equipment service calls.
+This is inefficient and expensive.
 It also creates the potential for longer response times to customers.
 That’s where your recommendation for an APU solution comes in.

-An APU can help decrease the time and money spent on unplanned repairs or increased maintenance cycles by reducing how much the truck engine runs.
+An APU reduces how much the truck engine runs.
+This can help decrease the time and money spent on unplanned repairs or increased maintenance cycles.

 In many cases once a vehicle is purchased, the budget responsibility goes to the service department.
-Routine and preventive maintenance are easily budgeted for.
+Budgeting for routine and preventive maintenance is easy.
 However, unplanned repairs or increased maintenance cycles due to high chassis engine hours are difficult to budget for and erode the bottom line.
 Because of the high number of low rpm or idle engine hours, PTO trucks tend to require more routine maintenance and have a higher risk of unplanned repairs and downtime — averaging 54% more in maintenance costs compared to trucks with APUs.
 Unplanned repairs make it difficult for financial teams to accurately budget for expenses.

-In addition, there are other costs associated with this downtime that are hard to quantify, but they include lost service revenue opportunities for as long as a vehicle is out of service, costs associated with not being able to meet customers’ needs or expectations, and costs related to the inefficiencies of rerouting other technicians to meet workload demands.
+In addition, there are other costs associated with this downtime that are hard to quantify.
+They include lost service revenue opportunities for as long as a vehicle is out of service, costs associated with not being able to meet customers’ needs or expectations, and costs related to the inefficiencies of rerouting other technicians to meet workload demands.
 An APU can help address all of these challenges by reducing truck engine run time and extending time between maintenance periods.

 Excessive engine idling can also affect warranty coverage.
-Idle hours count as engine hours, which measure how much an engine has run since it was manufactured.
+Engine hours measure how much an engine has run since it was manufactured.
+Idle hours count as engine hours.
 Warranties are typically measured in engine-run hours rather than miles traveled.
 As idle hours add up in engine hours, the powertrain warranty can be voided faster than anticipated.

-It is important that service managers and fleet managers are communicating to understand the costs of an asset over its life cycle.
+It's important that service managers and fleet managers communicate to understand the an asset's costs over its life cycle.